barbarer/py4e-int/_sources/10-tuples/10-comparingtuples.rst

    :practice: T
    :adaptive:

-   Construct a block of code to
+   Construct a block of code to create a list containing tuples of each word from word_list paired with their lengths.
+Then sort the words by length from highest to lowest.
    -----
    word_list = ['pen', 'skyscraper', 'post', 'computer', 'apple', 'Hollywood']
    =====